luisccc99/design-patterns/DecoratorPattern/README.md

 # Decorator Pattern
-Type: Structural
+**Type:** Structural
-The decorator pattern attaches additional responsabilities to an object dynamically.
+**Definition:** The decorator pattern attaches additional responsabilities to an object dynamically.
 Decorators provide a flexible alternative to sublcassing for extending funcionality.

-# Problems that solves
+## Problems That Solves

-# Design Principles
+## Design Principles